 After the second read, students deepen their understanding of how the text works.
 These questions have them analysis the language and the organizational structure used to convey information and describe experiences.

 After the third read, students should synthesize the insights uncovered in earlier reading and make inferences about the author’s positioning, or what the text means.

 Don’t let the approaching holidays take away from student learning!
 Use the time of year to engage students in practicing close reading of complex text with a holiday theme.
-Download a Holiday Close Reading Kit filled with activities that will have students analyze seasonal texts by answering text-dependent questions!
+Download a Holiday Close Reading Lesson Plan filled with activities that will have students analyze seasonal texts by answering text-dependent questions!

 'Twas the Night Before Christmas by Clement Clarke Moore